maxenceC/gloryowl-scraper/README.md

 # gloryowl-scraper
-a scraper for the french comic gloryowlcomix (http://gloryowlcomix.blogspot.com/)
+a nodejs scraper for the french comic gloryowlcomix (http://gloryowlcomix.blogspot.com/)

 ### Run the app